-The FTE Reduction Safe Harbor described in Question 9 above will not apply and the amount of Ioan forgiveness will be decreased proportionally based on the reduction in FTE headcount when compared to the FTE headcount during the applicable FTE Reference Period level.
+The FTE Reduction Safe Harbor described in Question 9 above will not apply and the amount of loan forgiveness will be decreased proportionally based on the reduction in FTE headcount when compared to the FTE headcount during the applicable FTE Reference Period level.
 See Question 14 below for further information and examples.

-13 Note that the PPPFA extended the restoration date from June 30, 2020 to December 31, 2020, but it did not extend the safe-harbor period past April 26.
-We expect additional guidance from the SBA on whether the April 26 safe-harbor period will also be extended.
 The borrower may choose which FTE Reference Period it would like to use when calculating FTE headcount.
 The intent is for borrower to choose the time period most beneficial to it and not penalize a borrower that may have gone through a natural process of contraction or expansion prior to COVID-19.